awsdocs/amazon-cloudwatch-user-guide/doc_source/iot-metricscollected.md

 # AWS IoT Metrics and Dimensions<a name="iot-metricscollected"></a>

-When you interact with AWS IoT, it sends the following metrics to CloudWatch every minute\.
+When you interact with AWS IoT, it sends the following metrics to CloudWatch every minute, in the `AWS/IoT` namespace\.

 ## AWS IoT Metrics<a name="aws-iot-metrics"></a>

+The `AWS/IoT` namespace includes the following metrics\.
 AWS IoT sends the following metrics to CloudWatch once per received request\.

 **IoT Metrics**